 If you do not want to take a tour, you can easily get there by train (a 15-20 minute walk from the train station will be required though), bus or by renting a car.

 Train.
 A high-speed AVE train (Alta Velocidad in Spanish) will take you from Barcelona to Figueres in just 50 minutes and will cost about 35€.
-The train leaves from Passeig de Gracia station, here is the website where you can see the schedule and prices.
-There is also a normal, no high-speed train, the price is usually 16€ and it takes 1 hour and 40 minutes to get to Figueres train station, so 2 hours all together with walking to the museum.
-You can also take a local bus from the train station, it will get you directly to the museum for 1,25€.
+The train leaves from Passeig de Gracia station; here is the website where you can find the schedule and prices.
+There is also a normal, non-high-speed train; the price is usually 16€ and it takes 1 hour and 40 minutes to get to the Figueres train station, so 2 hours all together with walking to the museum.
+You can also take a local bus from the train station and it will take you directly to the museum for 1,25€.

 Driving.
-Renting a car can be quite a cheap option actually, I recommend you checking the prices here!
+Renting a car can actually be quite a cheap option so I recommend you check the prices here!
 The journey is 140 km long.
 Take AP7 motorway and take the Figueres exit.